External Letters of Evaluation

 SOLICITATION OF EXTERNAL REVIEWERS

 Once the list of prospective reviewers has been constructed, draw from this list to recruit reviewers.
-Unit heads alone are responsible for communicating with external reviewers throughout the promotion and tenure process.
+Unit heads are responsible for communicating with external reviewers throughout the promotion and tenure process.

-• Typically, there will be three communications with those selected to serve as an external reviewer: an inquiry regarding availability to serve, a formal request for evaluation, an acknowledgment of receipt of letter.
-Required templates for each are available below under Resources.
-We expect all units to make use of these templates.
-While they may be customized, do not make statements such as: “We are trying to promote Professor X.” Please ensure that all reviewers are sent the same communications, the same set of materials to review, and each one is asked to address any personal or professional relationships with the candidate.
+• We expect all units to make use of these templates.
+While they may be customized, do not make leading statements about the quality of the candidate’s work or the expected outcome of the review.
+Please ensure that all reviewers are sent the same communications, the same set of materials to review, and each one is asked to address any personal or professional relationships with the candidate.
 One example of each communication should be placed in the dossier.

 Each external reviewer should receive:

-• The candidate’s statement (signed and dated)
+• The candidate’s statement (signed and dated).

-• The candidate’s CV (signed and dated)
+• The candidate’s CV (signed and dated).

 DECLINATIONS

 If a prospective reviewer declines to serve as a reviewer, retain a copy of that reviewer’s declination message.
 All declinations must be documented in the dossier.
 If the declination is received orally, by telephone or in person, provide a note in the dossier to that effect, including any reason(s) stated for the declination.
+It will be necessary to track the progress of the incoming reviews, and in some cases, remind late reviewers about the deadline.
+Finally, be sure to acknowledge and thank the reviewers for their letters as you receive them.

 RESOURCES